morgane-marechal/test_for_SSH/README.md

 	just saved the natives' from an awful fate and, as a reward, been given all light bulbs they can carry.
 The new bulb is then inserted and the Enterprise continues on its five year mission.
+It was all so different before everything changed.